Ductal carcinoma in situ (DCIS) is the presence of abnormal cells inside a milk duct in the breast.

-DCIS is usually found during a mammogram done as part of breast cancer screening.
+DCIS is usually found during a mammogram done as part of breast cancer screening or when there is another concern with a woman's breast.
 Because of increased screening with mammograms, the rate at which DCIS is diagnosed has increased dramatically in recent years.

 While DCIS isn't life-threatening, it does require treatment to prevent the condition from becoming invasive.
 Most women with DCIS are effectively treated with breast-conserving surgery and radiation.